Joanne develops seasonal predictions of tropical storm activity in the North Atlantic.

 The skill of dynamical forecasting methods to predict the number of tropical storms in the North Atlantic is shown to be comparable to that of traditional statistical forecasting methods, for example Vitart et al. (2007).

-Joanne has been a member of Seasonal to Decadal Applications in the Met Office Hadley Centre since 2008 after graduating with a BSc in Meteorology from the University of Reading.
+Joanne has been a member of Monthly to Decadal Applications in the Met Office Hadley Centre since 2008 after graduating with a BSc in Meteorology from the University of Reading.